voxpupuli/voxpupuli.github.io/coc/index.md

 ## Our Responsibilities

-[Project maintainers][maintainers] are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.